adideb-das/single_cycle_cpu/README.md

 vvp sim
 ```

-If we wish to simulate simple_dual_port_ram , then following command is given
+If we wish to simulate single cycle cpu, then following command is given
 ```
 gtkwave .\single_cycle_cpu_waveform.vcd
 ```